 You may be required to go for more breast cancer screenings if you have family members with breast cancer.
 The current recommendation is that women should start with an annual screening at the age of 45 and start having a biannual mammogram when they turn 55.
 However, this may vary in different clinics.

 Women older than 20 years should have regular screenings for cholesterol levels and triglycerides if they are within the high-risk group for coronary heart disease.
 Women above 20 years of age can get checked every four two six years.
 However, the intervals can be reduced after 45 since the risk of heart disease increases with age.

 Nowadays, you don’t have to book an appointment with a doctor or physically visit a hospital for check-ups.
-Online clinics such as Health Express have simple platforms that allow patients to communicate with a doctor remotely.
+Online clinics have simple platforms that allow patients to communicate with a doctor remotely.
 They can also send test kits to your convenient location if the tests need samples.
 This is an online doctor service website and pharmacy delivery at home; how amazing!